sxyazi/go-collection/README.md

 English | [简体中文](README_zh-CN.md)

-`go-collection` provides developers with a convenient set of functions for working with common slices, dicts, and arrays data.
+`go-collection` provides developers with a convenient set of functions for working with common slices, maps, and arrays data.
 These functions are based on the generic types of Go 1.18, which makes it easier to use them without annoying type assertions.
 In addition to using these functions directly, it also supports method chaining.

 ```go
 collect.Reduce(collect.Filter(collect.Map([]int{1, 2, 3}, fn), fn), fn)